bkw777/pdd.sh/README.md

 * Run: `$ BAUD=38400 pdd`

 Now use the drive as normal.
 It's not really any faster.
 The point was just to support all dip switch settings since they exist.
 And that means getting \_init() working well enough that the app works regardless if the drive is a tpdd1 starting in Operation-mode, a tpdd1 starting in FDC-mode, or a tpdd2.
 First fonzie_smack() makes sure that we are either a tpdd2, or a tpdd1 in Oeration mode.
-Then pdd2_unk23() (aka "ts-dos mystery command") detects if the drive is a tpdd1 or tpdd2.
+Then pdd2_version() detects if the drive is a tpdd1 or tpdd2.
 At that point we have the drive in a known state and can send commands to it without locking it up.

 ## Other Functions
 **Send a BASIC loader program to a "Model T"**